octokit/plugin-rest-endpoint-methods.js/docs/codespaces/getRepoPublicKey.md

 # Get a repository public key

 Gets your public key, which you need to encrypt secrets.
 You need to encrypt a secret before you can create or update secrets.

 Anyone with read access to the repository can use this endpoint.

-If the repository is private you must use an access token with the `repo` scope.
-GitHub Apps must have write access to the `codespaces_secrets` repository permission to use this endpoint.
+If the repository is private, OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.codespaces.getRepoPublicKey({